dgrisham/wenv/README.rst

 -  `WENV_DIR`: The path to the base directory of this project.
 -  `WENV_DEPS`: An array containing the names of the wenvs that this wenv is dependent on.
--  `WENV_PROJECT`: The value to use for the task's `project` attribute in Taskwarrior.
--  `WENV_TASK`: The wenv's current active task number.
 -  `WENV_EXTENSIONS`: An array containing the names of the extensions to load for the wenv.